jheaden/FA_survey/README.md

 Each question has the same 8 answer options
 Each question has a different threshold at which the user's response becomes "clinically significant."
-Any clinically significant response to any question in a category triggers a "true" for the category Final score is the number of categories with a "true" value
+Any clinically significant response to any question in a category triggers a "true" for the category Final score is the number of categories with a "true" value.

+Testing branches